Smart Building Technology and IoT

 Smart building and Internet of Things are interdependent.
 In fact, if not for IoT, modern buildings wouldn’t have been connected and sustainable in the first place.
 Thanks to IoT and data technology, the concepts of smart hospitals, smart grid and, generally, smart buildings became possible.

 Transforming a building with IoT provides a wide range of opportunities and benefits for the residents, management, utility companies and maintenance services as well as the whole city in general.
 Here’s how:

-- IoT technology allows connecting the components of vital building systems, like HVAC, lighting, electricity and enables real-time monitoring and control.
+- IoT technology allows connecting the components of vital building systems, like HVAC, lighting, electricity and enables IoT real time infrastructure monitoring and control.

-- Smart IoT devices and equipment, for example, circuits, light bulbs, thermostats, window cleaners and air purifiers, drive automation and efficiency to building management and help reduce resource and labor cost.
+- Smart IoT devices and equipment, for example, a smart circuit, IoT based water management system, light bulb, thermostat, window cleaner and air purifier, drive automation and efficiency to building management and help reduce resource and labor cost.

 - Integrating sensor and data technology provides visibility to the processes and activities in the building, help optimize troubleshooting and maintenance, develop healthy and secure routines.

 - IoT security applications improve the safety and reliability of systems and spaces in the building and contribute to the overall security in the area.